FrancescoPeracchia/CNN-Datamatrix-Reconstruction/README.md

 # CNN-Datamatrix-Reconstruction
 Scanning Datamatrix in low resolution images is not a easy task since artifacts,blurring and illuminance effect can effect images collected by a camera sensor in real scenarios enviroment, here is providen a model that taking in input a extracted unreadable datamatrix image generates prediction for it with high chance to be readable.
+[Data Extraction Method for Industrial Data Matrix Codes Based on Local Adjacent Modules Structure](https://www.mdpi.com/2076-3417/12/5/2291)

 ![alt text](docs/images/intro.jpg "Title")